Whether you have your compulsive shopping under control or not, shopping at the Grand Bazaar is a must do in Istanbul.

 A little bit outside this historical space is Ziya Aykaç who carries 18th-19th century European and Ottoman objects made of silver or porcelain, as well as beautiful hand woven fabrics from Bursa among other regions.
 If you make your way outside the Grand Bazaar toward Çuhacı Han, you will find the store of Sait Asil which focuses entirely on silver objects for the home that range from silverware to candle holders, as well as mirrors and more on two floors.

 Jewelry: You’ll find loads of jewelry stores around the Bazaar and you will be tempted over and over again.
-For a blend of ancient art and modern influences, see Hilat's collection of handcrafted gold jewelry.
 If you’re after something chic and sophisticated, have a look at contemporary jewelry designer Örge Tulga’s creations.
 Using silver, gold, and a wide variety of semi-precious stones, Tulga designs simple and elegant pieces, often inspired by shapes in nature.
 But if you’re going for something over-the-top, jeweler Sevan Bıçakçı is your man.

 Gifts and Souvenirs: Obviously, you can’t go back home empty handed.
 You’ll want to buy something to take back with you—either to give as a gift to a friend or to keep for yourself.
 A relative newcomer to the bazaar, Sasanna Tasarım carries a range of elegant and tasteful gift items.
 Home and office accessories are produced using high-quality natural materials, such as marble and copper, and embellished with traditional Turkish motifs, making this an ideal place to find gifts. İznik Art specializes in çini (traditional Turkish pottery and tiles)from the western city of Iznik.
 Iznik tiles are famous the world over, andare ornately decorated in turquoiseand coral-red floral motifs.
 This storeproduces a wide range of high-qualitytiles and decorative objects in traditionalpatterns, including bowls, jugs, vases, and even mosque lamps.